priyanka680shaw/e-commerseShopsyProject/README.md

 ---

-**Note:** Update `your-netlify-link` with your actual Netlify deployment link before adding it to your resume! 🚀
+** Update `https://glittering-pasca-c2dd50.netlify.app/` with your actual Netlify deployment link before adding it to your resume! 🚀